Social SciencesMedia & Communication

 With professional qualification in Marketing, Mr. Wong received his MBA degree from Monash University, MA degree in English from the Hong Kong Polytechnic University and MA degree in Electronic Business (Distinction) from City University of Hong Kong.

-b) have gained in the HKCEE Grade E in 5 subjects and Level 3 in Chinese Language and English
+b) have gained in the HKCEE Grade E in 5 subjects and Level 3 in Chinese Language and English Language; or

 have gained in the HKDSE Examination Level 3 in 5 subjects including Chinese Language; or